SET Award 2022 is open!

 Start Up Energy Transition Award 2022

 The Start Up Energy Transition Award is an international competition for start-ups and young companies worldwide who are working on ideas affecting global energy transition and climate change.
-In the last four years, the award has received more than 2,300 applications from 102 countries.
+In the last five years, the award has received more than 2,300 applications from 102 countries.
 SET is powered by the German Energy Agency (dena), in cooperation with the World Energy Council.

 A look back at our past awards

 For its 5th anniversary, the SET Award 2021 received 543 application from 89 countries!
 The winning start-ups have been announced during the Award Ceremony of the SET Tech Festival 2021, live from Radialsystem in Berlin.
 The motto of the year "Reduce, Reuse, Re-energize" gave participants the opportunity to rethink the industry through the theme of circular economy.